 Carefully read the following six sources, including the introductory information for each source.
-Then synthesize material from at least three of the sources and incorporate it into a coherent, well-written essay in which you develop a position on the role, if any, that public libraries should serve in the future.
+Write an essay that synthesizes material from at least three of the sources and develops your position on the role, if any, that public libraries should serve in the future.